 The Covid-19 pandemic has become known as the great accelerator, speeding up change in our lives and our workplaces.
-It is estimated that change overall has by 3 to 4 years overall and 7 years for digital acceleration.
+Change has advanced overall by an estimated 3 to 4 years, and more like 7 years for digital acceleration.

 People, businesses, and institutions adapted more easily than anyone imagined.
-Most of us developed new strategies to get work done, and we quickly became comfortable interacting digitally.
+Most of us developed new strategies to get work done.
+We quickly became comfortable interacting digitally.
 Elder law practices, often thought of as traditional and staid, had to change, too.

 Digital Acceleration at F&C